Mother Orca Whale Finally Stops Carrying Her Dead Calf After 17 Days And 1,000 Miles

 A mother orca whale who carried her dead calf in an extended show of grief has finally given up, dropping the dead baby after 17 days and a span of traveling more than 1,000 miles.

-Tahlequah, the mother calf also known to researchers as J35, is part of an endangered whale population in Washington’s Puget Sound.
+Tahlequah, the mother orca also known to researchers as J35, is part of an endangered whale population in Washington’s Puget Sound.
 As the Seattle Times reported, the animal began propping her dead calf on her back and swimming around after the infant’s sudden death.

 The act of grief drew international attention, with many news outlets keeping tabs as her display stretched on for days and into weeks.
 Local whale watchers also saw the mother continuing to carry the dead baby.
 It was these groups that helped to first spot the mother without her baby this week.